PIH/petl/README.md

   load:
     datasource: "sqlserver/openmrs_extractions.yml"  # This is the datasource that we load the extracted data into
     table: "covid_admission"  # This is the table that is created to load the data into.
 It is dropped and recreated each execution unless the "dropAndRecreateTable" is set to false
-    schema: "covid19/admission/target.sql"  # This is the create table statement that is executed to create the target table.
+    schema: "covid19/admission/hivmigration_data_warnings_schema.sql"  # This is the create table statement that is executed to create the target table.
 This is optional.
 If null, it is assumed the table exists.

-  dropAndRecreateTable: "true"  # If true (the default), and the load.schema exists, then the job will drop and recreate the table from scratch each time this is run
+    dropAndRecreateTable: "false"  # Optional, default is true, which will drop and recreate the target table (if it exists) each time this is run
 ```

 NOTE:

-* The "extraction" YAML file (in the above example, `${petl.jobDir}/covid19/admission/source.sql`) may perform multiple queries,
+* The "extraction" YAML file (in the above example, `${petl.jobDir}/covid19/admission/hivmigration_data_warnings_extraction.sql`) may perform multiple queries,
   create temporary tables, etc, but the final statement should be a `select` that extracts the data out of MySQL.

 * The "load" YAML file (in the above example, `target.yml`) generally is a single `create table` command used to create